Schedule with me

 Age discrimination involves treating an individual or group less favorably due to their age.
 While age discrimination can affect people of all ages, it often targets older adults.
 It is important to note that under Minnesota law, age discrimination protections extend to anyone over the age of 18.

-Minnesota Age Discrimination Attorney
+Minnesota Mediator and Investigator for Age Discrimination Cases

 What laws prohibit age discrimination?